-As illustrated in Figure 24, VNH has been trading within a much narrower range - typically between par and an 8% discount (and briefly at a premium) - since the announcement of proposals for an annual redemption facility that were discussed in detail in our December 2023 annual overview note (see page 23 of that note).
+As illustrated in Figure 24, VNH's shares have been trading within a much narrower discount to NAV range - typically between par and an 8% discount (and briefly at a premium) - since the announcement of proposals for an annual redemption facility that were discussed in detail in our December 2023 annual overview note (see pages 24 and 25 of that note).
 In the previous couple of years, VNH typically traded in a discount range of 10-18%.